jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Import-Private-Image.md

 ```
 After the image import is finished, please use the image to create VM instance to test whether the creation is successful and whether the basic function is normal.
 If any exception occurs, you can check compliance with basic requirements for image production.
 If the problem still cannot be solved, please open ticket or contact customer service to get technical supports.

-After the import is successful, if you need to configure JD Cloud Intranet yum source or ntp service, you can refer to [Linux System Configuration of yum Source and ntpd Service](https://docs.jdcloud.com/en/virtual-machines/linux-yum-ntpd).
+After the import is successful, if you need to configure JD Cloud & AI Intranet yum source or ntp service, you can refer to [Linux System Configuration of yum Source and ntpd Service](https://docs.jdcloud.com/en/virtual-machines/linux-yum-ntpd).

 ## Related References
 [Public image system components](https://docs.jdcloud.com/en/virtual-machines/default-agent-in-public-image)